CraigIDent/SpliSER/README.md

 * No more regtools: measure directly from BAM files (via Pysam)

+* A new pre-combine command (details below).

 * Duplicate introns on both strands (template switching errors), are now merged by default.

-* Secondary and Supplementary alignments are now skipped by default.
+* Secondary and Supplementary alignments are now ignored by default.

-* A new pre-combine command (details below).

 * Replaced some output columns with new info to help downstream processing.

-If you are looking for the SpliSER version mentioned in the published article (v0.1.8), you'll find it (and the associated readme file) in the *archive* directory.
+If you are looking for the SpliSER version mentioned in the published articles (v0.1.8), you'll find it (and the associated readme file) in the *archive* directory.
 <br>

 <hr>